AdobeDocs/campaign-web.pt-BR/help/v8/landing-pages/create-lp.md

 >[!CAUTION]
 >
->Não é possível exibir ou editar landing pages criadas no console do cliente no Campaign Web.
+>Não é possível exibir ou editar landing pages criadas no console do cliente (formulários web) na interface do usuário da Web do Campaign.
 Saiba mais na [Documentação do console do Campaign](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html){target="_blank"}.

 <!--If you unpublish a landing page which is referenced in a message, the link to the landing page will be broken and an error page will be displayed.
 You cannot delete a published landing page.
 To delete it, you must first unpublish it.-->

 É possível duplicar ou excluir uma landing page.
-Clique nos três pontos ao lado de uma landing page para selecionar a ação desejada.
+Clique nas reticências ao lado de uma landing page para selecionar a ação desejada.

 ## Criar uma landing page {#create-landing-page}